-I think it’s fair to say that everyone in sales or in sales management would agree with this, but here's the flaw — many salespeople are confusing "I'll follow up with you next week" with "I have an appointment."
+It's fair to say that everyone in sales or in sales management would agree with this, but here's the flaw — many salespeople are confusing "I'll follow up with you next week" with "I have an appointment."

-You Don't Have an Appointment Until the Prospect Has Agreed to a Specific Date and Time.
+You Don't Have an Appointment Until the Prospect Has Agreed to a Specific Date and Time

-Recently, I was with a client and I had the opportunity to meet with every salesperson on the sales team individually.
-There were a total of 15 salespeople, and the agenda for each meeting was exactly the same.
-We were focusing on just a few of their prospects and coming up with ideas on how they could keep those prospects moving forward in the sales process.
+On a recent virtual call with a client and their sales team (a total of 15 salespeople), we were focusing on just a few of their prospects and coming up with ideas on how they could keep those prospects moving forward in the sales process.

 Salespeople need to schedule the follow up appointment!
-I also think that “follow up” should not be an acceptable next step because it's too vague.
+"Follow up” should not be an acceptable next step because it's too vague.
 An effective follow up defines exactly what is being followed up on.

-A Busy Calendar Requires a Set Appointment.
+A Busy Calendar Requires a Set Appointment

 Your Wednesday only has only 2 one-hour slots open, and your Friday morning is currently open but after lunch completely full.
-With a schedule like that, if you had a great meeting with a prospect and the next step was to meet again to present the proposal, you would never say, "I’ll follow up with you next week."
+With a schedule like that, if you had a great meeting with a prospect and the next step was to meet again to present the proposal, you would never say, "I’ll follow-up with you next week."

 If the prospect tells you that he or she can't schedule right then for some reason (he or she may have a valid reason), and asks you to follow up next week, you gladly say "Ok, that’s fine, I’ll call you Monday and we will set something up."
 Do you see the difference?